Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 - [Fabric](https://fabricmc.net/) - Fabric, unlike Forge, is not based on the MCP.
 This allows it to be updated for snapshots easier. **It is incompatible with Forge.**
 Version: 1.14 - 21w06a (1.17 Snapshot)
 Currently Active

+- [ModLoaderMP](https://mcarchive.net/mods/modloadermp) - ModLoaderMP was the first multiplayer mod loader, supporting from Beta 1.4 to release 1.5.2.
+Version: Beta 1.4 - 1.5.2

 ### Plugins and Mods